Statistical Probabilities: Production

 Writer Bradley Thompson explained that the idea of predicting the future using advanced statistical models was based on a concept known as "psychohistory" from the Foundation novels by Isaac Asimov.

 The episode was directed by Anson Williams, best known for his role as Potsie from Happy Days.
 He previously directed the Star Trek: Voyager episode "Real Life".

 Sarina, played by Faith Salie, has no spoken lines in this episode; some lines had been scripted for her, but they were cut from the episode for time.
 She and the other actors playing the four augments would go on to reprise their characters in the later episode "Chrysalis", but Salie would have to re-audition for the role.

-Hilary Shepard Turner previously appeared as a Benzite in the season 5 episode "The Ship".
+Hilary Shepard Turner previously appeared as a Benzite in the Season 5 episode "The Ship".

 Reception

-Keith DeCandido of Tor.com rated the episode 7 out of 10.
+Keith DeCandido of Tor.com rated the episode seven out of ten.

 In 2011, this episode was noted by Forbes as one of the top ten episodes of the franchise that explores the implications of advanced technology, in the case genetic manipulation.
 They praised the episode for exploring the tragic implications for technological enhancement gone wrong.
 Forbes also suggested the episode "The Masterpiece Society" for its exploration of a genetically engineered society encountered by the Enterprise-D. The article notes that one reason the Federation banned genetic augmentation was because of the Eugenics Wars, in the Star Trek timeline.
-They tied the exploration of Bashir's character, the Star Trek story, and the other augmented character's under a concept that despite the promises of a technology's benefit, things can go wrong.
+They tied the exploration of Bashir's character, the Star Trek story and the other augmented characters under a concept that, despite the promises of a technology's benefit, things can go wrong.